Invariants of symplectic and orthogonal groups acting on $\text{GL}(n,{\mathbb C})$-modules

 \section{Decomposition of irreducible $\GL(n)$-modules over $\OO(n)$ and $\SO(n)$}

-In this section we answer the following question: When do the trivial one-dimensional $\OO(n)$- and $\SO(n)$-modules enter the decomposition of $V^n_{\lambda}$?
+In this section we determine the dimensions of the subspaces of $\OO(n)$ and $\SO(n)$ invariants $(V^n_{\lambda})^{\OO(n)}$ and $(V^n_{\lambda})^{\SO(n)}$.
 We use a similar approach as in Section \ref{secBR_Sp}.
 We start with the description of the structure of $V^n_{\lambda}$ as an $\OO(n)$-module.
 The irreducible representations of $\OO(n)$ are indexed by partitions $\mu$ with $\mu'_1 + \mu'_2 \leq n$, i.e., the sum of the lengths of the first two columns of the Young diagram of $\mu$ should be at most $n$ (see, e.g., \cite{FH, GW}).
 We denote the corresponding $\OO(n)$-modules by $V^n_{[\mu]}$.
 With these notations the following Littlewood-Richardson rule holds.

 \begin{proposition}\cite{HTW, K} Let $\lambda$ be a partition with at most $n/2$ parts.
 Then

 where the sum runs over all partitions $\mu$ and all even partitions $2\delta = (2\delta_1,\ldots, 2\delta_n)$. \end{proposition}